 - Defibrillation: For ventricular fibrillation, the ICD sends a stronger shock.
 This can stop the fast rhythm and help the heartbeat go back to normal.

-- Pacemaker: The ICD also can detect when your heart beats too slow.
+- Pacemaker: The ICD can detect when your heart beats too slow.
 It can act like a pacemaker and bring your heart rate up to normal.

 What does treatment with an ICD feel like?